joaoartursilveira/cw-dataengineer-test/README.md

 Before inserting data in the database, the extractor module first checks:
  - If the database doesn't exists, it will create a fresh one with the models and insert all the api data.
- - If exists, it will check the records quantity in the database and the api
+ - If exists, it will check the records quantity in the database and the api.
- - If the quantities are the same, there aren't any new data to insert, so the module will end
+ - If the quantities are the same, there aren't any new data to insert, ending the module.
- - If the quantities are not the same, the module it insert the data.
+ - If the quantities are not the same, the module will insert the data.

 This reduces the extraction time, because it will only trigger the insertion if the quantities are not the same.